free-creations/a2jmidi/src/alsa_client.md

 # Naming rules for ALSA sequencer clients
-How does ALSA allocate names for clients?
+How does ALSA allocate the names for clients?

 Lets have a look into ALSA source code on [git](https://github.com/alsa-project/alsa-lib).